 Tip: You may also listen to this article (audio⇗)

 So let's explore the truth behind the celebration of Dussehra (Dushera) after the nine days of Navratri and why is Ravana burned on the 10th day?
 What does it mean?
 What does 10 heads of Ravan signify?
 Who are Sita and Rama?
 You will know them in this article.
 To read many such useful articles, visit our Articles section.

 In the old days, the saints and sages used to explain the wisdom of life and living by telling a story and then relating it to individual life.
 These then became our religious scriptures.
 One of the most revered religious scriptures of ancient India is "Ramayana", which is the life story of Lord Rama, the king of Ayodhya.

 As the story goes, Sita (wife of Lord Rama) who was residing in a forest was kidnapped by Ravana (an evil-minded king of Lanka).
 How does that happen?
 Well, a great wisdom of life is understood just from this incidence.
 The very scene in which the kidnap of Sita happens is full of spiritual meaning.

 Now we will explain the significance of the story while narrating it...

 Apharan of Sita

 Story: Sita was residing in a forest, along with Rama, and his brother Lakshman.
-One day, Rama went into the deeper forest to fulfil a wish (desire) of Sita, which was to get a deer which she saw and found very charming.
+One day, Rama went into the deeper forest to fulfill a wish (desire) of Sita, which was to get a deer which she saw and found very charming.
 After a while, when Rama did not return, Lakshman also followed him.
-Before that, he draw a 'Rekha' (a line), famously known as 'Lakshman Rekha' around the hut in which Sita stayed.
+Before that, he drew a 'Rekha' (a line), famously known as 'Lakshman Rekha' around the hut in which Sita stayed.
 This rekha would protect Sita from any danger.